saopayne/antaeus/README.md

       - True if the account was successfully charged.
           + Update the invoice status as PAID
       - False if the account balance of the customer is not up to to the invoice amount.
           + Leave invoice status as PENDING

-3.
+3. For each invoice charge process, run in a separate coroutines which are cheap to spin and doesn't hurt performance that much.

 ## Antaeus